ecigwegbu/vagrant/README.md

 # To resume a suspended VM: vagrant resume
 # To restart a halted VM: vagrant up
 # To halt and restart a VM: vagrant reload
+# To view the status of the VMs: vagrant status
+# Before re-running a failed installation, first run: vagrant destroy -f
 # For help using vagrant: vagrant -h
 #
 # For updates, checkout: GitHub: https://github.com/ecigwegbu/vagrant/blob/main/uta-lab-manager/Vagrantfile